-Reykjavik is by far the largest municipality in Iceland and as well the capital city of the country.
-The capital area has about a total of 60% of Iceland’s population, which is about 320.000 people.
+Reykjavik is by far the largest municipality inand the capital city of the country.
+The capital area has about a total of 60% of ’s population, which is about 360.000 people.

-Thanks to Royal Treasurer Skuli Magnusson, known as the Father of Reykjavik, established wool workshops as part of his effort to modernize the Icelandic economy.
+In the 18th century, Royal Treasurer Skuli Magnusson, “the Father of Reykjavik”, established wool workshops as part of his effort to modernize the Icelandic economy.
 This led to the beginning of urban development at Reykjavik.
 The town received its town charter in 1786 and has grown steadily ever since.

 The greater Reykjavik area

-The city area coastline is characterized by peninsulas, coves, straits, and many small islands, e.g. Videy Island.
-It offers a good natural harbor and therefor fishing has always been a huge part of the city.
+The city area coastline is characterized by peninsulas, coves, straits, and many small islands, It offers a good natural harbor, and therefore fishing is a huge part of the city.
 Across the bay, Mount Esja (914 m) rises, the highest mountain in the vicinity of Reykjavik.

 The northernmost capital in the world

 Reykjavik is the northernmost capital in the world.
-It is, despite the fact that it is by far not as large as many other capitals, thrumming with life.
+Despite the fact that it is not as large as many other capitals, the city is thrumming with life.
 It has a very interesting art scene, as the many famous Icelandic bands and artists can testify.
-There are many superb museums and attractions to visit.
+In addition, there are many superb museums and attractions you can visit.
 The city is colorful and the people welcoming.

 How many people live in Reykjavik?

-Approximately 100.000 people live in Reykjavik proper, but in the greater Reykjavik area over 60% of Iceland’s population live.
+Approximately 122.853 people live in Reykjavik proper, but the greater Reykjavik area is home to over 60% of Iceland’s population.

 Things to do in Reykjavik